zammad/zammad-admin-documentation/manage/text-modules.rst

 ..    thus only the relevant text modules are displayed for each country.

-The example text modules below use :doc:`/system/variables` to dynamically insert information like the customer’s or agent’s names.
+The example text modules below use :doc:`/system/variables` to dynamically insert information like the customer's or agent's names.

 **Examples of snippets are**::